Fees and Insurance

 I accept co-pays or full payments for services by cash, personal check, credit cards or HSA accounts.
 For credit card payments, I input the information needed into my secure client portal associated with my practice management software (Simple Practice), and if you approve, auto pay may be used for ease of payment.
 Invoices, statements and superbills are sent to you through that secure system.

 If you are not using your insurance for our sessions, or if your insurance does not cover your sessions, I collect payment at the time of service, unless we agree otherwise.
-I make a few therapy spots open on a sliding scale fee, for those in need of that.
+I maintain a few therapy spots at reduced fee.

 For insurance plans where I am an in-network provider (currently Premera Blue Cross), I will bill electronically for the sessions.
 If you have a co-pay or co-insurance, I will collect that after the insurance has generated an EOB (explanation of benefits).
 For other insurance plans, I am considered an “out-of-network provider,” and most insurance plans will offer some reimbursement for these services (usually 50-80%).
 In this case, if you wish to seek reimbursement, I collect the full fee at the time of service, and can provide you with a receipt (“superbill”) for the session and you can forward that to your insurance company so that they can reimburse you.
 Please note that I generally do not bill insurance or provide a superbill for couples therapy as it is generally not a covered service through insurance.